 Taktakishvili responded to the government representative with the following remark: “It would be admirable if you showed such dedication in fulfilling the President’s other orders, decrees and initiatives such as the ones regarding the President’s palace and the Batumi Technological University.
 Your argument claiming that allegedly we have no other legal means of dealing with the matter is wrong.”

 As was already mentioned, the draft law which was being discussed at the third hearing on 26 December concerned the amendments to the Law of Georgia on Higher Education.
-In particular, the amendment foresaw the addition of Article 897
+In particular, the amendment foresaw the addition of Article 897to the law.
+According to the new article, state scholarships will be granted to students enrolled in the accredited higher educational institutions and residing in the bordering villages of Georgia’s occupied territories.

-endeavoured to shed more light on the ambiguity of the discussed terms.
+FactCheckendeavoured to shed more light on the ambiguity of the discussed terms.

 In 2010 President Saakashvili adopted the State Strategy on Occupied Territories.
 The document indeed contains the term “dividing line(s).”
 The section of the used terminology defines the term as follows: “Occupation lines drawn by the occupant that divide the occupied territories from the rest of the Georgian territory.”
 It is noteworthy that the term “occupation line” is used only in this part of the document.

 The National Security Concept of Georgia adopted by the Parliament in 2011 also mentions the term “dividing line” without any particular changes.
-In particular, the Concept denotes: “Georgia is determined to create the formats, mechanisms and incentives that can foster engagement between the occupied territories and other Georgian regions, thus restoring relationships among the citizens of Georgia living on different sides of the dividing lines.
+In particular, the Concept denotes: “Georgia is determined to create the formats, mechanisms and incentives that can foster engagement between the occupied territories and other Georgian regions, thus restoring relationships among the citizens of Georgia living on different sides of the dividing lines.”

 The state budget of 2012 indicates: “Office of the State Minister for Reintegration.
 The following shall be materialised within the action plan of the inclusion strategy: …inclusion in the legal and sovereign scope of Georgia and the restoration of trust between people living delineated with a dividing line.”